Gluo-Platform/GluoDocs/docs/core/objects.md

 | description | string | Post description (1-1000 characters) |
 | topic  | string | Post topic (1-17 characters) |
 | type  | int | The post type |

-and a lot more ...
+and a lot more to come

 ```json
 {
    "user_id" : 2,